Hydraulically activated pipeline pigging

 Hydraulically activated pipeline pigging (HAPP) is a pigging technology applied for pipeline cleaning.
 The basic principle is that a pressure drop is created over a by-passable pig held back against a pipeline's fluid flow.
-The pipeline fluid passing through the pigs cleaning head is accelerated by this pressure drop, forming strong cleaning jets.
+The pipeline fluid passing through the pig's cleaning head is accelerated by this pressure drop, forming strong cleaning jets.
 These jets are directed onto the inner wall in front of the pig, removing all kinds of deposits.

 Introduction to pipeline pigging

 Pipeline pigs are devices that are inserted into and travel throughout the length of a pipeline driven by the product flow.
 They were originally developed to remove deposits which could obstruct or retard flow through a pipeline (Fig. 1).
 Today pigs are used during all phases in the life of a pipeline for many different reasons.

 Pigs used today can be divided into three categories (Fig. 2):